 She studied composition at school with Derek Bourgeois and at Durham University with Paul Archbold, composing for the Northern Sinfonietta as part of her studies.
 She has recently completed an MA in Voice Pedagogy, researching vocal warm-ups for children, voice health for teenagers, and is working with Multitude of Voyces’ Learning Disability advisory team to develop that organisation’s Makaton Mass project.
 She is published in Choral Directions Research Journal (ABCD) and Women and Music (University of Nebraska Press).

 Her choral music has been sung in the UK and abroad including on BBC One’s Songs of Praise programmes.
 Several original compositions, and editions and adaptations of historical women composers’ works feature within the anthology series Sacred Music by Women Composers, including Dona nobis which was shortlisted in the 2018 Cappella Nova competition.

 Research and editorial team member for Anthology project; research lead Art Song project.

 Henry's worked with Louise on the original research and scope of the Anthology project.
-His work included assisting with the shortlisting of works included within the series and editing and preparing scores for Volume 1.
-He volunteers time to support Louise with many aspects of the organisation's wider work and creative ideas.
+His work included assisting with the shortlisting of works included within the series and editing and preparing scores for Volume 1 and advising on organ matters for Volume 3.